yacosta738/deutsche-bank-demo/README.md

 ## How to run
 1. Clone the project
+2. Run the database with `docker-compose -f infrastructure/postgresql.yml up -d` (optional).
+If you don't want to use docker, you can use your own database.
+Just change the `spring.datasource.url` property in `application-dev.yml` file.
+The default database is `deutsche_bank_demo` and the default user is `my_admin` with password `my_password`.
-2. Run `./mvnw spring-boot:run`
+3. Run `./mvnw spring-boot:run`
-3. Open your browser and go to `http://localhost:8080`
+4. Open your browser and go to `http://localhost:8080`
-4. Enjoy!
+5. Enjoy!

 ## How to run tests
 1. Clone the project